-- 84. If a child, young person (or their parent/carer if under 16 years) or staff member is contacted by Test and Protect and identified as a high-risk contact while at school, the person should leave school and travel home avoiding the use of public transport wherever possible and, if possible, they should wear a face covering. - 85.
+86. If a child, young person (or their parent/carer if under 16 years) or staff member is contacted by Test and Protect and identified as a high-risk contact while at school, the person should leave

+- school and travel home avoiding the use of public transport wherever possible and, if possible, they should wear a face covering. - 87.
 All contacts identified through the Test and Protect process should follow the advice on self-isolation sent to them and as set out on NHS Inform.
 A self-help guide is available.
-This applies to all high risk child contacts and all adult contacts. - 86.
+This applies to all high risk child contacts and all adult contacts. - 88.
 All those who are identified as high risk contacts will be advised to adopt the approach that is set out in NHS guidance, dependent on their vaccination status and age.
 In summary, these are:

-Fully Vaccinated Adult Contacts (NB: definition of "fully vaccinated adult" is now 3 doses/2 doses plus booster) AND all Young People aged under 18 years and 4 months
+Fully Vaccinated Adult Contacts (NB: definition of "fully vaccinated adult" is now 3 doses of an MHRA-approved vaccine) AND all Young People aged under 18 years and 4 months:

-- take 7 daily LFD tests and report results instead of isolating no requirement for a PCR test to be released from self-isolation. - children aged under 5 are encouraged, but not required, to take LFD tests - If you're a close contact who can end self-isolation, you can help protect others by following our guidance on how to stay safe and help prevent the spread.
+- take 7 daily LFD tests and report negative results instead of isolating no requirement for a PCR test to be released from self-isolation. - children aged under 5 who are close contacts do not need to self-isolate or take daily LFD tests, but are recommended to take a one-off LFD test before ending isolation - If any contact develops symptoms at any point during or after the post-contact period, they should isolate and take a PCR test in line with guidance on NHS Inform. - If you're a close contact who can end self-isolation, you can help protect others by following our guidance on how to stay safe and help prevent the spread.

-Unvaccinated/Partially Vaccinated Adult Contacts (NB: this includes adults with only 0-2 doses)
+Unvaccinated/Partially Vaccinated Adult Contacts (NB: this includes adults with only 0-2 doses):

-- must take a PCR test and isolate for 10 days. - 87.
+- must take a PCR test and isolate for 10 days. - 89.
 Full details, including a step-by-step guide, are available at NHS Inform.